 Capacity Building for Nonprofits: A Hartford Example TCC Group (2008), gives excellent examples of how conducting an assessment of several groups’ core capacities and investments in which their capacity was challenged resulted in transformational outcomes.

-A report prepared for the Lumpkin Family Foundation, Nonprofit Capacity and Community Building in Central Illinois, (2006), describing the experience of one private foundation’s capacity building programs.
+A report prepared for the Lumpkin Family Foundation, Nonprofit Capacity and Community Building in Central Illinois (2006), describes the experience of one private foundation’s capacity building programs.

 Lessons learned: Funders Little Shop of Horrors – Misguided Attempts at Nonprofit Capacity Building Foundation News and Commentary (2005).

-Capacity building can leverage other changes in an organization as described in An Analysis of the Pittsburgh Region’s Capacity-Building Industry: Who is Doing What for Whom and to What End, a report by the Forbes Funds (2004), identifies barriers to effective capacity building as well as factors leading to leveraging capacity building into organizational change.
+An Analysis of the Pittsburgh Region’s Capacity-Building Industry: Who is Doing What for Whom and to What End, a report by the Forbes Funds (2004), identifies barriers to effective capacity building, as well as factors leading to leveraging capacity building into organizational change.

 Connect with local resources and expertise Find